-Habitats Directive to a variety of wild animals, plants and habitats.
+48 Special Areas of Conservation (SAC) - given special protection under the European Union's Habitats Directive to a variety of wild animals, plants and habitats.

-50 Ramsar Sites - wetlands of international importance designated under the Ramsar Convention.
+49 Ramsar Sites - wetlands of international importance designated under the Ramsar Convention.

-- 4.54 The National Coastal Erosion Risk Mapping for Fareham illustrates the coastal 'erosion zones' for the Hook to Meon Shore area which is the site with greatest potential for coastal change in the Borough.
-The 'erosion zones' on the map illustrate the area of land predicted to be at risk from coastal erosion over 20, 50 and 100 years.
-There are a number of existing developments located within these 'erosion zones'; most notable is the Solent Breezes Holiday Village. - 4.55 The annual rate of erosion at a point along the shoreline is often unpredictable; erosion often happens in single events at particular places rather than in a steady, uniform manner.
-This area has potential for sharp sand and gravel extraction and is identified as a Mineral Safeguarding Area in the adopted Hampshire Minerals and Waste Plan51. - 4.56 Mineral extraction is an activity that has the potential to change the stability of the cliffs and coastline in this location if carried out in close proximity.
+uniform manner.
+This area has potential for sharp sand and gravel extraction and is identified as a Mineral Safeguarding Area in the adopted Hampshire Minerals and Waste Plan50.

+- 4.59 Mineral extraction is an activity that has the potential to change the stability of the cliffs and coastline in this location if carried out in close proximity.
 Therefore a landward 'buffer zone' of 200 metres extending beyond the 'erosion zones' is included within this CCMA due to both the unpredictability of the rate of erosion and to ensure proper consideration of the possible impacts of any proposed mineral extraction is made.
-Further work will be needed to identify a rollback strategy for Solent Breezes and those sites closest to the coastline within the site over the period of the next 20, 50 and 100yrs. - 4.57 Two Coastal Change Management Areas are designated on the Policies Map with Policy DSP16: Coastal Change Management Areas (CCMAs).
+Further work will be needed to identify a rollback strategy for Solent Breezes and those sites closest to the coastline within the site over the period of the next 20, 50 and 100yrs. - 4.60 Two Coastal Change Management Areas are designated on the Policies Map with Policy DSP16: Coastal Change Management Areas (CCMAs).

-Policy DSP16 Coastal Change Management Areas (CCMAs)
+Policy DSP16: Coastal Change Management Areas (CCMAs)